The Importance of Knowing How to Sweat Vegetables

-- Dice or chop onions, carrots and celery to roughly ¼” pieces.
-The more uniform your pieces, the more evenly they will cook, so dicing is preferable to chopping.
+- Dice or chop onions, carrots, and celery to roughly ¼” pieces.
+The more uniform your pieces, the more evenly they cook, so dicing is preferable to chopping.

 - Mince garlic and/or shallot.

-- Add a small amount of oil (no more than 2 tablespoons) to the pan and swirl to coat.
+- Add a small amount of oil (no more than two tablespoons) to the pan and swirl to coat.

 - Let the oil heat for a few seconds.

-- Add the diced vegetables to the pan along with a healthy pinch of salt.
+- Add the diced vegetables to the pan and a healthy salt pinch.
 The salt will help to draw out water from the vegetables.

-- Stir the food frequently—remember, you don’t want to brown the food, so keep it moving.
+- Stir the food frequently—remember, you don’t want to brown it, so keep it moving.

 - Add the minced garlic and/or shallot (if using), and continue to cook and stir.

-- Once the vegetables are softened and translucent, about five to ten minutes, you are finished with the sweat and can then continue with the recipe.
+- Once the vegetables are softened and translucent, after about five to ten minutes, you are finished with the sweat and can continue with the recipe.

 - Everything You Need to Know About Marinating Foods